CeciliaFabiole/REACT/README.md

 - swr-01 Modify the useGithubUser custom hook from Custom Hooks 03 to use the useSWR hook to fetch the data of a Github user.
 - swr-02 Modify the useGithubUser hook so that, if the username is null, no request is made.
 - swr-03 Modify the useGithubUser hook so that it returns a function to manually refetch the data when invoked.
+- swr-04 Use SWRConfig to set a default value for the fetcher prop of the useSWR hook.

 ## redux
 - redux-01